Hey Readers, today we will discuss Properties of Metals in brief, before dive into the topic let me give you an idea about metal and alloys.

 The melting point is defined as the temperature at which it begins to melt when the heat is added to it.

-4. Magnetic properties:
+4. Magnetic Properties:

 Magnetic properties refer to the metal and alloys such as iron, steel and associated alloying elements such as cobalt and Nickel.

 All other materials are non-magnetic.
 Metals and alloys are classified as either hard or soft.
-Hard magnetic materials retail magnetism after the initial magnetism for has been removed.
+Hard magnetic materials retail magnetism after the initial magnetism has been removed.

 Soft magnetic materials can be easily magnetized or demagnetized and the retain actually no magnetism when the magnetizing force is removed.

-Magnetic permeability is defined as a measure that indicates the ease which magnetism may be developed in the materials.
+Magnetic permeability is defined as a measure that indicates the ease in which magnetism may be developed in the materials.